Blosc/bloscpack/README.rst

 <http://blosc.org/>`_, a high performance, multi-threaded, blocking and
 shuffling compressor.
 Uses `python-blosc
 <https://github.com/Blosc/python-blosc>`_ bindings to interface with Blosc.
-Also comes with natve support for serializing and deserializing numpy arrays.
+Also comes with native support for serializing and deserializing numpy arrays.

 Dependencies